J Awards of 2010: Who's eligible?

 Any Australian album released independently or through a record company, or sent to Triple J in consideration for airplay, is eligible for the J Award.
 The 2010 nominations for Australian Album of the Year and Australian Music Video of the Year were selected from releases received by Triple J between November 2009 and October 2010.
-For Unearthed Artist of the Year it was open to any artist from the Unearthed (talent contest), who has had a ground breaking and impactful 12 months from November 2009 and October 2010.
+For Unearthed Artist of the Year it was open to any artist from the Unearthed (talent contest), who has had a groundbreaking and impactful 12 months from November 2009 and October 2010.

 Awards

 Australian Album of the Year

-Dom Alessio on Innerspeakersaid "Who needs drug trips when you've got Tame Impala?
+Dom Alessio on Innerspeaker said "Who needs drug trips when you've got Tame Impala?
 This album envelopes you with its dense guitars, rolling drums and swirling, psychedelic melodies.
 The attention to detail that Kevin & Co have on their debut is incredible.
 It's no surprise this album is getting rave reviews around the world."